compBiophyMete/Data-Analytics-Portfolio/Project-1:Stack Overflow Developer Survey 2019/READM.md

 * The top 10 desired databases for the next year
 * The top 5 desired worked platforms for the next year
 * The top 5 desired web frames for the next year

+The findings of this project was summarized under the title of "Results and Discussion" and "Summary and Outlook" on the Jupyter-Notebook.